How to Buy Dash - Where to Purchase DASH?

 Because Dash uses master nodes, some critics have suggested that it is not truly decentralised.
 It has therefore faced competition from coins such as Monero and ZCash.
 Meanwhile, regulators are not always overly enamoured with the exceptional levels of privacy offered by Dash, even though this is a big plus point for many enthusiasts associated with the cryptocurrency.
 But regardless of these criticisms, there is no doubt that Dash is considerably more decentralised than traditional currencies.

 Dash provides a platform to complete transactions without the requirement of a third-party intermediary.
 This actually makes Dash more secure than traditional credit cards, which can be breached while transactions are being processed.
 With Dash transactions having been confirmed by a network of approximately 5,000 servers hosted across the planet, the chances of any transaction being intercepted are effectively zero.
 So the Dash network is particularly safe and secure, but storing your Dash tokens via an appropriate wallet, and using safety and security best practices, is definitely to be recommended.

-All forms of money are subjected to misuse, and Dash is definitely prone to this due its anonymous nature.
+All forms of money are subjected to misuse, and Dash is definitely prone to this due to its anonymous nature.
 This is one of the reasons that the authorities tend to be hostile towards cryptocurrencies with strong privacy undertones.
 However, it should be noted that the number of criminal users across the entire Dash community is very small in number.
-The same would apply to traditional fiat currencies, which are obviously subjected to criminal activity, but are still used widely every day.
+The same would apply to traditional fiat currencies, which are obviously subjected to criminal activity but are still used widely every day.